mfey/units2/tutorial.md

     (average (m 7) (m 6) (cm 60)) ;; units work automatically

-Of course, you'd reach the same level of abstraction with `[units2.ops :refer :all]`, but explicitly mentioning redefinitions of the core language is probably a good idea.
+Of course, you'd reach the same level of abstraction with `[units2.ops :refer :all]`, but explicitly mentioning redefinitions of the core language operations is probably a good idea.

 ## Exponentiation